-- 1. Write java classes which constitute your input/output/scheme handler.
-Such classes must have implement no-arg constructor and the appropriate interface: a input handlers. uk.ac.starlink.table.TableBuilder output handlers, uk.ac.starlink.table.StarTableWriter for uk.ac.starlink.table.TableScheme for scheme handlers. - 2.
-Ensure that these classes are available on your classpath while TOPCAT is running (see Section 10.2.1). - 3.
-Set the relevant system property to the name of the handler class (see Section 10.2.3): startable.readers for input handlers, startable.writers for output handlers, startable.schemes for scheme handlers.
+1. Write java classes which constitute your input/output/scheme handler.
+Such classes must have a no-arg constructor and implement the appropriate interface:

+uk.ac.starlink.table.TableBuilderforinputhandlers,uk.ac.starlink.table.StarTableWriterforoutputhandlers,uk.ac.starlink.table.TableScheme for scheme handlers.

+- 2. Ensure that these classes are available on your classpath while TOPCAT is running (see Section 10.2.1). - 3.
+Set the relevant system property to the name of the handler class (see Section 10.2.3): startable.readers for input handlers, startable.schemes for scheme handlers.